Happisburgh footprints: Dating

 The Happisburgh site is too old to date using radiocarbon dating, which is unsuitable for sites older than approximately 50,000 years.
 Dating the site has instead been based upon stratigraphy, palaeomagnetism, and the evidence of fossil flora and fauna in the sediments.

 Magnetic signatures within the sedimentary deposits indicate they were laid down between the two most recent geomagnetic reversals – the Brunhes–Matuyama reversal around 780,000 years ago and the Jaramillo reversal around 950,000 to 1 million years ago.

 The evidence of fossil flora and fauna using indicators such as the fossilized teeth of voles, which provide very accurate dating evidence, pushes the lower limit back to at least 840,000 years ago.

 On this basis, the range of possible dates for the deposition of the sediments that the footprints were found in stretches from 850,000 to 950,000 years ago, but further research is necessary to narrow the window.

 A dissenting view has been presented by the geophysicist Rob Westaway, who proposed a younger date of towards the end of Marine Isotope Stage 15c, around 600,000 years ago.
-In the view of Paul Pettitt and Mark White, his views deserve to be taken seriously.
+In the view of paleontologist Paul Pettitt and Mark White, Westaway's views deserve to be taken seriously.

 Pleistocene geography

 At the time the Happisburgh hominins lived, a land bridge existed between Britain and France before the formation of the English Channel about 450,000 years ago.
 The ancestral River Thames flowed further north than it does today before converging with the ancient Bytham River, while the landscape of a large part of modern-day East Anglia consisted of a series of clay ridges and troughs known as the East Anglian Crag Basin.
 Happisburgh lay about 15 mi further inland than it does today and was the site of an ancient estuary where the Bytham and Thames rivers converged to flow into what would then have been a maritime bay.

 When the footprints were made, the estuary occupied a grassy, open valley surrounded by pine forests, with a climate similar to that of modern southern Scandinavia.
-It would have been inhabited by mammoths, rhinos, hippos, giant deer, and bison, which were preyed upon by sabre-toothed cats, lions, wolves, and hyenas.
+It would have been inhabited by mammoths, woolly rhinoceros, Hippopotamus antiquus, giant deer, and bison, which were preyed upon by sabre-toothed cats, lions, wolves, and striped hyena.
 As well as an abundant supply of game and edible plants, the river gravels were rich in flint deposits, which early humans would have found an invaluable resource.

-The Happisburgh finds mark the first time evidence of early humans from 1,000,000 years ago has been found so far north.
+The Happisburgh finds mark the first time evidence of early humans from about 900,000 years ago has been found so far north.
 Palaeontologists had believed that hominins of the period required a much warmer climate, but the inhabitants of prehistoric Happisburgh had adapted to the cold, suggesting that they had developed advanced methods of hunting, clothing, sheltering, and warming much earlier than previously thought.